micmejia/bible-dump/NKJV/Luke/Luke 24.md

 It was Mary Magdalene, Joanna, Mary _the mother_ of James, and the other _women_ with them, who told these things to the apostles.

 ###### 11
-And their words seemed to them like [^c]idle tales, and they did not believe them.
+And their words seemed to them like idle tales, and they did not believe them.

 ###### 12
-But Peter arose and ran to the tomb; and stooping down, he saw the linen cloths [^d]lying by themselves; and he departed, marveling to himself at what had happened. ## The Road to Emmaus
+But Peter arose and ran to the tomb; and stooping down, he saw the linen cloths lying by themselves; and he departed, marveling to himself at what had happened. ## The Road to Emmaus

 ###### 13
-Now behold, two of them were traveling that same day to a village called Emmaus, which was [^e]seven miles from Jerusalem.
+Now behold, two of them were traveling that same day to a village called Emmaus, which was seven miles from Jerusalem.

 ###### 14
 And they talked together of all these things which had happened.